cs231n/cs231n.github.io/classification.md

   <div class="figcaption"></div>
 </div>

 **Data-driven approach**.
 How might we go about writing an algorithm that can classify images into distinct categories?
-Unlike writing an algorithm for, for example, sorting a list of numbers, it is not obvious how one might write an algorithm for identifying cats in images.Therefore, instead of trying to specify what every one of the categories of interest look like directly in code, the approach that we will take is not unlike one you would take with a child: we're going to provide the computer with many examples of each class and then develop learning algorithms that look at these examples and learn about the visual appearance of each class.
+Unlike writing an algorithm for, for example, sorting a list of numbers, it is not obvious how one might write an algorithm for identifying cats in images.
+Therefore, instead of trying to specify what every one of the categories of interest look like directly in code, the approach that we will take is not unlike one you would take with a child: we're going to provide the computer with many examples of each class and then develop learning algorithms that look at these examples and learn about the visual appearance of each class.
 This approach is referred to as a *data-driven approach*, since it relies on first accumulating a *training dataset* of labeled images.
 Here is an example of what such a dataset might look like:

 <div class="fig figcenter fighighlight">
   <img src="/assets/trainset.jpg">